Litter Box Accidents – What To Do When My Cat Won’t Pee In The Box

 Some cats defend their territory more fiercely than others.
 Territorial issues cause some cats to spray urine around their home.
 It can be another cat that your cat sees through the window or screened porch, furniture or objects that have the scent of another cat, or a move to a new home where a cat previous resided.

 When it is a rival cat on your property, try closing your windows and blinds.
 Lawn sprinklers work well to chase off cats that wander onto your property and most cats avoid wet or dampened grass and soil.
-ScareCrow®, motion-activated lawn sprinklers are really great for this problem – just be prepared to get squirted when you forget they are there.
+ScareCrow®, motion-activated lawn sprinklers and similar brands are really great for this problem – just be prepared to get squirted when you forget they are there.

 The cat repellents, sold in stores, do not work.
 Have-a-heart traps and relocation are sometimes the only effective way to deal with stray, nuisance cats.